Everyone is talking about context engineering.

 Then verify against intent.
 Not against whether the output "looks good."
 Against the success criteria you defined in step one.

 Context engineering is not overhyped.
-It's essential infrastructure.
+It's essential infrastructure — the same way database optimization and API design are essential, skilled work that every team needs.
 But it is downstream of intent.
-It is the implementation layer, not the decision layer.
+It is the implementation layer, not the judgment layer.

 You're not wrong to care about context.
 You're just starting one layer too low.